SyedArmghanAhmad/Fraud-Detection-System-Project/README.md

    - Upload a CSV file containing transaction data.
    - The system will process the file and display results for each transaction.

-3. **Dashboard**:
+3. **Model Insights**:
-   - View fraud trends, model performance metrics, and top predictive features.
+   - View model performance metrics, and top predictive features.

+---

+## Demonstration

+To help you get started, we’ve included a **demonstration folder** containing:

+- **Demo Video**: A walkthrough of the application’s features and functionality.
+- **Sample Data**: Example CSV files for testing the batch analysis feature.

+### How to Use the Sample Data

+1. Navigate to the `demonstration` folder.
+2. Use the provided CSV files (e.g., `sample_transactions.csv`) to test the batch analysis feature.
+3. Watch the demo video to see the system in action.

 ---